mattrajca/GoEV3/README.md

 	1:2345:respawn:/sbin/getty --autologin root 38400 tty1

 The EV3 will now automatically log in at boot.
+Next, we need to obtain the GoEV3 Launcher:

+	cd ~/gocode/src/github.com/mattrajca
+	wget -O Launcher.tar.gz --no-check-certificate https://github.com/mattrajca/GoEV3-Launcher/archive/master.tar.gz
+	tar -xf Launcher.tar.gz
+	mv GoEV3-Launcher-master Launcher
+	rm Launcher.tar.gz
+	cd ~

+Let's build it and try it out:

+	go install github.com/mattrajca/Launcher
+	gocode/bin/Launcher

+Select `GoEV3` and hit the Enter (center) button on the EV3.

+Finally, let's configure the Launcher to run on login:

+	nano ~/.bashrc

+Add the following lines to the end of the file:

+	if [ -z "$SSH_CLIENT" ]; then
+		$GOPATH/bin/Launcher
+	fi

+The GoEV3 Launcher will now run automatically on boot.
+Reboot the EV3 to try it out.

 Thread Safety
 -------------